 Does becoming a welder interest you?
 Welding tradespeople are in demand .
-Delta Technical College (Delta Tech) offers two programs in welding: Journeyman Welder and Journeyman Welder II.
+Delta Technical College (Delta Tech) offers two programs in welding: Welding and Welding & Pipefitting.
 If you’re interested in becoming a welder, the following frequently asked questions may help you understand more about this field

 What are the responsibilities of a welder vs pipefitter?